enbot/chat/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy

+Run `ng build --prod --base-href /chat/` to build to the correct path.
+Then, run `npx ngh --branch=gh-pages --dir=dist/enbot-chat` to deploy the correct directory to gh-pages branch.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).